opennetworkinglab/aether-docs/developer/roc-api.rst

 Every object contains an `id` that is used to identify the object.
 The `id` is only unique within the scope of a particular type of object.
 For example, a site may be named `foo` and a device-group may also be named `foo`, and the two names do not conflict because they are different object types.
+The `id` is model specific.
+For example, a site has a `site-id` and an slice has a `slice-id`.
+The models are generally nested, for example `slice` is a member of `site`, which in turn is a member of `enterprise`.

 In addition to the `id`, most identifiable objects also include a `display-name`.
 The `display-name` may be changed at any time by the user without affecting behavior.
 In contrast, the `id` is immutable, and the only way to change an `id` is to delete the object and make a new one.

 Some objects contain references to other objects.
-For example, many objects contain references to the `Enterprise` object, which allows them to be associated with a particular enterprise.
 References are constructed using the `id` field of the referenced object.
 It is an error to attempt to create a reference to an object that does not exist.
 Deleting an object while there are open references to it from other objects is also an error.